Can You Repair a Roof Without Replacing It?

 Beware of storm chasers and roofing scammers.
 They don't have your or your roof's best interest in mind.
 Whether the weather has led to damage to your roof or not, they'll prescribe repairs to get you to pay for more than you need.

-Be proactive when it comes to your roof’s maintenance.
-Ask questions to ensure you don’t fall victim to roofing scams.
+Be proactive when it comes to your roof's maintenance.
+Ask questions to ensure you don't fall victim to roofing scams.
+If you have damage that may involve an insurance claim, it is worth reading what homeowners should understand before filing a claim before contacting your insurer.
 Do your research and choose a licensed roofing contractor you can trust.
-With a licensed roofing contractor, you’ll have peace of mind knowing that your roof's integrity and all that it protects are the main priority.

 So, Can You Repair a Roof Without Replacing It?